krossetti/DDL-DC/entity-resolution-basics.md

 2. Record linkage
 3. Canonicalization

 This post will explore some basic approaches to entity resolution using the Python `dedupe` library.

-Entity Resolution is the process of ensuring no duplicates within a dataset exists to skew the data

-What is an entity?
-Taking a step back from the data realm, an entity is essentially a pronoun with qualifying attributes to describe it as unique .

-Why is entity resolution a common issue, and how does it relate to data science
+Let us first examine what is an entity?
+Taking a step back from the data realm, an entity is a distinct object with qualifying attributes to describe it as unique.
+So why is entity resolution a common issue in large data sets, and how does it relate to data science?
+ER is the process of ensuring no duplicates within a dataset exists to affect the analysis of the data.

 Common issues with resolving entity redundancy?
-There are many ways to encounter redundancy in a dataset.
+There are many ways we encounter redundancy in a dataset.

-Why is entity resolution important within datasets?
+So what?
+Why is entity resolution important to us?
 Entity resolution is not a new problem nor concept for those working with data sets.